michellelally/michellelally/README.md

   - As part of my ongoing Udemy course in Angular, I am learning how to build a real e-commerce app with Angular, Firebase and Bootstrap.
 By the end of watching     the course, I'll be able to build real client apps with Angular, troubleshoot common compile-time and run-time errors, write clean and maintainable code like a professional and apply best practices when building Angular apps

-Computing Fundamentals
+React

+DevOpsSec

   - I will also be completing modules in Object Oriented Software Engineering, Databases, Web Design and Client Side Scripting and Software Development as part of the evening course I'm enrolled to extend my knowledge on web development but also to refresh my memory on software development principles.

 ### 🤔 I’m looking for help with ...

 React

-  - I have been seeing this JavaScript library popping up everywhere recently and I thought that based on my interest in Angular and after a bit of research into this technology and discovering it's supposedly easier to learn than Angular that I should give it a go so any advice on where to begin would be appreciated.
+  - After seeing this JavaScript library popping up everywhere in job ads I thought that based on my interest in Angular and after a bit of research into this technology and discovering it's supposedly easier to learn than Angular that I should give it a go so any advice would be greatly appreciated.

 Apache Kafka